LeonFeigin/Project-Elemental/README.md

 Run the run.bat file which will auto-compile all of the java files for you.
 (Assuming you have java installed)

+If you are running into errors while compilying, try downloading the pre-compiled version in [latest release](https://github.com/LeonFeigin/Project-Elemental/releases/latest)

 By killing other monsters, you can collect various of armor that grants you buffs.

 Using elemental match-ups and your newly acquired armor, you can defeat the main boss that is located at the top of the world.